 It really comes into its own on eCommerce websites, where you can use it to tell visitors about seasonal products, special offers and new arrivals to your range.

-Now with a blog, this is all perfectly possible too.
+With a blog, this is all perfectly possible too.

-Within a blog post, it’s just that little bit trickier to include direct references and links to your products and services.
+With a blog post, it’s just that little bit trickier to include direct references and links to your products and services.

 But if you’re in the business of selling content yourself, such as a writer, PR practitioner or social media consultant, then a blog will most likely be your better choice.